Duplicity in Prosecution or Politics as Usual?

-In recent days, Tarrant County District Attorney Sharen Wilson has publicly stated that her office plans to pursue a murder indictment against former Fort Worth Police Officer Aaron York Dean in the shooting death of Atatiana Jefferson.
+In recent days, Tarrant County District Attorney Sharen Wilson has publicly stated that her office plans to pursue a murder indictment against former Fort Worth Police Officer Aaron York Dean in the officer-involved shooting death of Atatiana Jefferson.

 “We have completed an initial review of the case, and based on the evidence we intend to ask the Grand Jury for an indictment of murder against Aaron Dean,” Tarrant County Criminal District Attorney Sharen Wilson said in a recent statement to the media.
 “We will prosecute this case to the fullest extent of the law.”

 While many in the community applauded this quick decision, the pronouncement of her intentions inside the grand jury room have raised the eyebrows of local attorneys and courthouse observers – especially since it is out of line with her current protocol and past handling of other officer-involved shootings.

 What is the Tarrant County Law Enforcement Incident Team (LEIT)?

 All officer-involved shootings in Tarrant County are supposed to be handled by the Law Enforcement Incident Team (LEIT) of the Tarrant County District Attorney’s Office.
 The Unit is made up of two former police officers who are now prosecutors within the office.

 What is the Tarrant County District Attorney LEIT Protocol?

 The protocol for LEIT investigations regarding officer-involved shootings is outlined very specifically and states the LEIT will “present all cases thoroughly and neutrally…to ensure that the grand jury has all the facts and law needed to reach a just decision.”

 “LEIT will not make a recommendation to the grand jury about whether or not to seek criminal charges in any LEIT case,” the protocol states.

 LEIT Protocol Broken